SGS College | Be Outstanding

 • Delivering interventions and tracking pupil progress

-• Evidence of working as a team and liaising with parents and outside agencies
+• Working as a team and liaising with parents and outside agencies

 • Training in safeguarding, health and safety, first aid, Prevent, online safety, behavioural strategies and reporting to parents